nirvanasupermind/skink/SPEC.md

 The prototype of an object can be accessed and mutated at runtime using the built-in `proto` property.

-A Skink implementation offers several predefined types, such as integers, floats, strings, booleans, and tuples that can be used as values.
+A Skink implementation offers several predefined types, such as integers, floats, strings, booleans, and tuples.

 ## 3.2 object
 Type `object` is the default prototype for all objects.
 See the [Objects and Prototypes](#31-objects-and-prototypes) section for more information about objects.